 1. Can You Eat Red Bananas During Pregnancy?

 Red bananas are absolutely safe to eat during pregnancy.
-They are similar to yellow bananas in nutritional content.
-They also help improve lactation.
+They are similar to yellow bananas in nutritional content and they also help improve lactation.

 2. How Many Bananas Can I Eat Daily?

 Bananas are an excellent source of essential nutrients for pregnant women and have several health benefits for both the baby and the mother.
-So go ahead and enjoy that banana smoothie or a banana muffin!
+So go ahead and enjoy that banana smoothie or a whole banana!
 However, make sure you talk to your doctor before making any changes to your diet during pregnancy.